comp500/Demagnetize/README.md

 - Pickle Tweaks - Fixed with version 2.1.0
 - Better Magnets
 - Tiered Magnets
-- Gregtech Classic - Fixed with version 1.03
+- GregTech Classic - Fixed with version 1.03

 ### For mod developers:
 If your mod has an Item Magnet, do not pick up items if the `PreventRemoteMovement` NBT tag exists on the EntityItem.